foreverbell/acm-icpc-cheat-sheet/README.md

 ## Disclaimer

-Use it at your own risk!
+I no longer engage in competitive programming since 2014.
+Use this cheat sheet at your own risk!